sbseltzer/kioku-srs/MODEL.md

       -- arbitrary extra option groups.
       some-custom-group.(lua|json|xml|ini)
   /addons - where addon scripts go - this is the root include path for scripting all languages
+    .gitignore - CONSIDER - Should the contents of this folder be ignored?
+Addons may be git versioned separately by advanced users, or installed/updated via archive.
+In fact, an addon package manager might make for a good meta-addon.
+    .gitmodules - CONSIDER - Some addons might be git repositories.
+The user would need an interface for managing this.
+If they start their own addon repository here, it'd be nice to provide a user-friendly interface to control how it's kept updated.
     /my-addon-folder
+      /.git - CONSIDER - It would be nice if addons could be versioned with git.
+Forked or otherwise.
       .version - Implementation version for this addon.
 This is checked against the device .version file for ABI compatibility. info.(lua|json|xml|txt) - Contains stuff like plugin dependency, where it came from, etc. manifest.(lua|json|xml|txt) - Data-oriented install/uninstall information.